 - Collections of manuscript lecture notes taken by students including those of Professor Edward Coleman’s lectures both at the Royal Veterinary College and St Thomas’ Hospital (1809-1833).

 - Several 18th and 19th century receipt books giving ‘recipes’ or lists of medicines.

 We continue to welcome donations that will add to the archives.
 If you wish to donate material, please contact us at email@example.com or 020 7202 0752.

 If you would like to use material in the archives please contact us at firstname.lastname@example.org or 020 7202 0752 to arrange an appointment.

 Thanks to support from the Alborada Trust, Vets4Pets & Companion Care and other donors, we are delighted to announce that we are now able to embark on a major project to catalogue the priority documents in this historic collection and repackage them to archive standards.
 We have also been able to purchase the specialist digital scanner we needed to enable us to produce high-definition scans of each document so that we can start to make this marvellous archive widely available on-line, not just to the veterinary profession, but to the public as well.
 Lorna Cahill has now joined us from the Royal Botanic Gardens, Kew to head the project.

-This five year project is a major undertaking, and you can follow its progress in the Library blog and on our social media.
+This five year project is a major undertaking, and you can follow its progress in the Historical Collections blog and on our social media.